 We will discuss the different incision choices that you have and the benefits of each.
 I have experience using each type of incision and I am happy to leave that decision up to you.
 In most cases, the approach or incision does not affect the creation of the ideal pocket for the implant.
 I use delicate, advanced techniques to shape the pocket and breast to obtain your ideal shape and contour.

-Can my breast augmentation procedure be combined?
+Can my breast augmentation procedure be combined with other procedures?

 How long will I need to take off work?

 The time needed away from work depends completely on the type of work that you do.
 Usually, 3 to 5 days is needed for most professions; however, those who have more active jobs and use their arms more may need additional time following their breast augmentation.
 Most (80%) of your strength should return after 2 weeks.
 Those who need to lift infants over 20 pounds can do so after a week and small children after 2 weeks.

 When can I expect to see the final result?